miwipe/ngsLCA/README.md

 thr2 -- minimum summed reads number required across all samples for a taxa, default: thr2=5

-thr3 -- minimum percentage of the reads for a taxon to the total reads numbers of the group, range from 0 to 1, default: thr3=0
+thr3 -- minimum percentage of reads for a taxon relative to the sum of reads within a group, range from 0 to 1, default: thr3=0

 metadata -- full path to your metadata, optional